jenkinka/block/writeup/writeup.md

 Testing
 -------

--How we are going to test the file.
+-We can test basic functionality by doing reads and writes to the filesys.
+-We can test the encryption by printk-ing the encry

 Source Code
 ===========